Navami10/Stock-Porfolio-Suggestion-Engine/README.md

 # Stock-Porfolio-Suggestion-Engine

 ## Description:
-Based on previous lab exercises, this project provides a stock portfolio suggestion engine for the user.
+This project provides a stock portfolio suggestion engine for the user.

-User will:
-Input dollar amount to invest in USD (Minimum is $5000 USD)
+User will input dollar amount to invest in USD (Minimum is $5000 USD)

 ### Pick one or two investment strategies:
 - Ethical Investing